-Shiba inu coin (SHIB) is an Ethereum-based ERC-20 token that has risen in popularity this year, largely because of its dog-themed ecosystem, speculation on its price by retail investors and strong community engagement.
-The official Shib Twitter account, for example, has over 2.3 million followers – more than leading crypto companies such as Cardano, Kraken and Solana.
+Shiba inu coin (SHIB) is an Ethereum-based ERC-20 token that has risen in popularity, largely because of its dog-themed ecosystem, speculation on its price by retail investors and strong community engagement.
+The official Shib Twitter account, for example, has over 3.6 million followers – more than leading crypto companies such as Cardano, Kraken and Solana.

 The digital asset was inspired by the Japanese breed of dog of the same name, which sparked a viral meme trend in 2013 and subsequently led to the creation of the infamous dogecoin cryptocurrency.
 Shiba Inu, along with dogecoin and the hundreds of other pet-inspired digital assets, have become collectively known in the industry as “meme coins.”

 Notably, the desire to provide more utility to users has seen the self-proclaimed “doge killer” become the second-most popular meme coin in the market.
-And although the market capitalization of dogecoin is three times that of shiba inu at press time, the underdog project has managed to create and build up a large community in less than two years.
+And although the market capitalization of dogecoin is still nearly twice that of shiba inu as of January, 2023, the underdog project has managed to create and build up a large community and narrow the gap between itself and DOGE.

 What are Shiba Inu's key features?